 The slow query log is located at:

 For security reasons, you can only access this file as root using sudo.
-You will not be able to read that file when SSH'd in as the user serverpilot.
+You will not be able to read this file when SSH'd in as an app's system user.

 Entries in the slow log file look like this: